 ISLAMABAD (AP) — Pakistan's anti-corruption chief refused a Supreme Court order to arrest the prime minister in a graft case Thursday citing a lack of evidence, in the latest clash between the government and the country's top court.

 The arrest order issued Tuesday intensified the sense of political crisis in Pakistan, where a firebrand Muslim cleric has been leading thousands in an anti-government protest in the heart of the capital, Islamabad, for the past four days.
 The growing instability is likely a concern for the United States, which relies on Pakistan for help in its fight against Islamic militants and efforts to stabilize neighboring Afghanistan.

-Fasih Bokhari, head of the government's anti-corruption unit, the National Accountability Bureau, told the Supreme Court on Thursday that the initial investigation into corruption allegations against Prime Minister Raja Pervaiz was flawed.
-He said he needed more time to determine whether the premier should be arrested.
+Fasih Bokhari, chief of the National Accountability Bureau, told the Supreme Court during a hearing that the initial investigation into the corruption case against Prime Minister Raja Pervaiz Ashraf and more than a dozen others was flawed and he needed more time to determine whether the premier should be arrested.

-The case involves kickbacks that Ashraf allegedly took when he was minister of water and power.
-They were related to projects to build private power stations to provide electricity to energy-starved Pakistan.
+The case involves kickbacks that Ashraf allegedly took during his time as minister of water and power that were related to private power stations built to provide electricity to energy-starved Pakistan.
 The prime minister has denied the allegations.

 "There may be some who consider themselves above the law, but let me make it clear there is no one above the law," Chaudhry said.